Whitianga Activities Attractions Travel Guide Weather

 5. Hot Water Beach

-Travel to Hot Water Beach, a geo-thermal wonder near Whitianga with one of the best things to do in New Zealand on any sunny, or rainy day!
+Travel to Hot Water Beach, a geothermal wonder near Whitianga, with one of the best things to do in New Zealand on any sunny or rainy day!
 Here lies a fantastic escape for you and your special someone.
 Come and relax in a tranquil haven away from the hustle and bustle of everyday life.
 Discover a paradise where the 16,000-year-old mineral water emerges pure and sterile from a depth of 667 meters, soaking away the stresses of ordinary life.

-For a more natural experience, you can visit the top attraction Hot Water Beach, where you can build your own spa on the verge of the huge Pacific.
+For a more natural experience, you can visit the top attraction, Hot Water Beach, where you can build your own spa on the verge of the huge Pacific.
 The optimum time to visit Hot Water Beach is two hours before or after low tide, when the best place to build your spa is exposed.
 Hot Water Beach offers a landscape and ambience unlike any other, from the crashing waves to the searing bite of hot sand beneath your bare feet at low tide.

 Cathedral Cove